You are here

 Voucher payment standards

-Seattle Housing Authority's voucher payment standards set the maximum amount the agency pays for tenants' rent and utilities.
+SHA's voucher payment standards set the maximum amount that SHA pays for tenants' rent and utilities.

 Utility estimates